donquixote/psrx/variations/paul-reduced/README.md

   Some of these points address issues that were previously discussed on the mailinglist, and are therefore mentioned explicitly.
 - The language might not be very spec-like.
   However, it attempts to be somewhat equivalent to what the spec should say.
+- The Appendix can be completely restructured if needed.
+- Terms can be renamed or sliced up and done differently.

 ## Summary